-For results considered as false negatives, z scores will be calculated using the MRRL or RL (the laboratory's Reporting Limit) if the RL < MRRL.
-The EUPT-Panel will decide whether, or not, these values should appear in the z score histograms.
+For results considered as false negatives, z scores will be calculated using the MRRL or RL (the laboratory's Reporting Limit) if RL < MRRL.
+Where, using this approach, the calculated z scores for false negatives are > -3 (still questionable), they will be fixed at -3.5 to underline that these are unacceptable results.
+These z-scores will typically appear in the z-score histograms and used in the calculation of combined z-scores.